Sunday, January 25, 2015

 Play the NFL All-Star game on Thanksgiving Day...Roughly in the middle of the season....like most All-Star games.

-Then you pick two captains who choose up sides from a pool of All-stars and play a flag football game on some field in Mid-America or somebody's backyard....at an undisclosed location then televise it.
+Then you pick two captains who choose up sides from a pool of All-stars (like they do now) and play a flag football game on some field in Mid-America or somebody's backyard....at an undisclosed location then televise it.

 No coaches either.
 Seriously, how many times have you watched an All-Star game to watch the coaches?